ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Related Work

-Most relevant to our work, TP-VQA \citep{zhang2023grounding} and the later version DKPROMPT \citep{zhang2025dkprompt} use VLMs to monitor the truth values of predicates by asking specific questions based on an action's preconditions and effects.
-Our implementation of the VLM-as-grounder baseline, while independently developed, resembles the DKPROMPT method, as asking yes-no questions about visual predicates is one of the most straightforward ways of interfacing a VLM and a PDDL planner.
-However, DKPROMPT is tested using solely closed-source models on a private OmniGibson \citep{li2024behavior} set of only five tasks, and no code is publicly available at the time of writing.
-Most importantly, the lack of diversity in environments, of metrics beyond task success and especially of a comparison with strong VLM-as-planner make it hard to assess the full promise of the method.
+Most relevant to our work, TP-VQA~\citep{zhang2023grounding} and the later version DKPROMPT~\citep{zhang2025dkprompt} use VLMs to monitor the truth values of predicates by asking specific questions based on an action's preconditions and effects.
+Our implementations of the VLM-as-grounder method class, while independently developed, resemble the DKPROMPT method, as asking yes-no questions about visual predicates is one of the most straightforward ways of interfacing a VLM and a PDDL planner.
+However, DKPROMPT is tested using solely closed-source models on a private OmniGibson~\citep{li2024behavior} set of only five tasks, and no code is publicly available at the time of writing.
+Most importantly, the lack of diversity in environments and of a comparison with strong VLM-as-planner make it hard to assess the full promise of the method.
 The results on our benchmark, which addresses all the points above, paint a very different picture on how competitive VLM-as-grounder approaches are in home robotics tasks such as ViPlan-HH, showing that VLM-as-planners are clearly superior in our experiments.

+\paragraph{Visual Planning Benchmarks.} Finally, while benchmarks like VisualAgentBench~\citep{liu2025visualagentbench} and EmbodiedBench~\citep{yang2025embodiedbench} evaluate VLM-based agents acting as planners across multiple interactive domains, they are not designed to support symbolic planners and thus cannot evaluate the VLM-as-grounder approach.
+To the best of our knowledge, no open-source benchmark enables a comparison of VLM-as-planner and VLM-as-grounder methods in visual planning tasks under matched environments and protocols.

-We refer the reader to Appendix~\ref{app:additional_related_work} for further discussion on works related to benchmarking VLMs for hallucination detection and Visual Question Answering (VQA).
+For further discussion on works related to benchmarking VLMs for hallucination detection and Visual Question Answering (VQA), we refer the reader to Appendix~\ref{app:additional_related_work}.